-Step 19: On the Network Time Protocol Client Configuration page, select Yes, and for the NTP host name or IP address, enter 10.4.48.17, add up to four more NTP host names or IP addresses, and then choose OK.
+Step 19: On the Network Time Protocol Client Configuration page, next to the NTP Server 1 prompt, enter 10.4.48.17, add up to four more NTP host names or IP addresses, and then choose OK.

-Step 20: On the Database Access Security Configuration page, enter a security password, confirm the password, and then choose OK.
+Step 20: On the Security Configuration page, enter a security password, confirm the password, and then choose OK.

-You will use the security password during the remaining nodes installation process.
+You use the security password during the remaining nodes installation process.